Cron homers twice with slam in Rockies’ 13-8 win over Miami

 ROJAS EJECTED

 Miguel Rojas was ejected in the third inning after confronting first-base umpire Mark Carlson, who ruled Rojas had gone around on a check-swing third strike.
 Bench coach and acting manager James Rowson hustled over to get between Rojas and Carlson and Rojas walked off the field to the clubhouse.
+TRAINER’S ROOM

 Marlins: 2B Jazz Chisholm Jr. was a late scratch from the starting lineup because of illness.
 Joe Panik replaced Chisholm in the lineup. … LF Jorge Alfarao was lifted for pinch-hitter Magneuris Sierra during his third-inning at-bat after Alfarao became short of breath.
 Sierra inherited a 2-2 count and popped out in foul territory.

 Rockies: 2B Brendan Rodgers was not in the starting lineup a day after suffering a bruised right hand when he was hit by a pitch.
-Manager Bud Black said after Saturday’s night game that X-rays were negative and that Rodgers started to feel better but was dealing with soreness.
+Manager Bud Black said after Saturday’s night game that X-rays were negative and that Rodgers started to feel better but was dealing with soreness. … Tapia was scratched because of soreness from a lingering right big toe injury.

 UP NEXT